dgoldstein1/prometheus-workshop/README.md

 This tells us that the average across all services is currently 18.3.
 Note the `{}`.
 This means that there are no labels in this value, or that there are no specific jobs, instances, or other labels associated with this response.

 Now let's get the average number of go routines over the last 5 minutes.
 If we type in `go_goroutines[5m]` we can see the raw metrics for each service's number of go routines over the last 5 minutes.
 Each number and timestamp here indicates a real metric after a scrape.
-This type of data is different than the output of `avg(go_goroutines)`. `avg(go_goroutines)` outputs an **instant** vector, or one-dimensional array, while `go_goroutines[5m]` outputs a **range vector** or two-dimensional array.
+This type of data is different than the output of `avg(go_goroutines)`. `avg(go_goroutines)` outputs an **instant vector**, or one-dimensional array, while `go_goroutines[5m]` outputs a **range vector** or two-dimensional array.

 To get the average `go_goroutines` over the last 5 minutes, we will want to iterate over the range vector `go_goroutines[5m]` and output the average (e.g. total number of routines / number of scrapes).
 To do this, we will use Prometheus's `rate` function. `rate` takes in a range vector and outputs the per-second rate.